simonschoe/simon/content/about/main/index.md

 number_categories: 10 # set to zero to exclude
 show_intro: true
 intro: |
-  The solution of many contemporaneous problems, big or small, starts with the issue of *measurement*.
+  The solution to many contemporary problems, big or small, begins with the question of *measurement*.
 My [research](/research) focuses broadly on measurement problems in accounting.
-These involve the prediction of accounting estimates, the analysis of corporate narratives, and the estimation of plausibly causal effects.
+These include the prediction of accounting estimates, the analysis of corporate narratives, and the estimation of plausibly causal effects.
 In my works, I pair traditional quantitative methods with novel techniques from machine learning, natural language processing, interpretable machine learning, and causal machine learning.
 I am driven by an intense curiosity and approach my work with a [scientific mindset](https://hbr.org/2022/05/act-like-a-scientist).
-I enjoy deep work and frequently alternate between R and Python to harness the best of both worlds.
+I enjoy deep work and alternating between R and Python to harness the best of both worlds.

-  My research investigates
+  My research explores
-  - how machine learning could aid managers in providing decision-useful accounting estimates and reducing human biases,
+  - how machine learning can help managers provide decision-useful accounting estimates and reduce human bias,
-  - how natural language processing could be leveraged to meter complex phenomenons in firms' capital market communications with financial analysts, and
+  - how natural language processing can be used to meter complex phenomena in firms' capital market communications with financial analysts, and
-  - how transfer learning could advance the state-of-the-art in textual analysis in accounting research.
+  - how transfer learning can advance the state-of-the-art in textual analysis in accounting research.

   My tech stack includes
   - [pandas](https://pandas.pydata.org/) and the [tidyverse](https://www.tidyverse.org/) for tabular data wrangling,